PhoenixtBlaze/SaberSurgeon/README.md

 - All settings persisted to JSON config file
 - Enable/disable states preserved across game sessions
 - Global disable state is saved and can be restored

+## Creator note & support

+I’m still pretty new to Beat Saber modding, and Saber Surgeon is something I’m actively learning and improving as I go.

+I’m currently building and supporting this mod full-time, and I plan to keep updating it with more fun features over time.

+Right now, some parts of the mod use a “brute force” approach to get the gameplay effects working reliably; the plan is to tune/optimize and clean things up in later updates.

+If you enjoy the mod and want to support ongoing development, any help (feedback, bug reports, testing, or financial support) is hugely appreciated.

 ## Version History